casselc/clj-msi/README.md

 # Clojure Installer

 This repo contains a script to build a proof-of-concept MSI package for installing Clojure.
-It downloads the latest version of [deps.exe](https://github.com/borkdude/deps.clj), [ClojureTools](https://github.com/clojure/brew-install), and the [WiX toolset](https://wixtoolset.org/releases/) automatically and creates a combined installer file.
+It downloads the Windows binaries for the latest version of [deps.clj](https://github.com/borkdude/deps.clj), [ClojureTools](https://github.com/clojure/brew-install), and the [WiX toolset](https://wixtoolset.org/releases/) automatically and creates a combined installer file.
 The installer supports per-user or per-machine (requires elevation) installation.

+New releases should appear automatically shortly after the release of [deps.clj](https://github.com/borkdude/deps.clj) versions.

 ## How to install